 Becoming a Civil Drafter

-Where do Civil Drafters Work?
+Where Civil Drafters Are Employed

 The table below shows the approximate number of Civil Drafters employed by various industries.